adwise-fiu/Secure_Indoor_Localization/README.md

 ## Project status
 The project is functional at its current state.
 However some optimizations do need to made for ease of use.
 This would only work best if I can reobtain access to Broadway to test on multiple floors/add new floors as needed.

+Also, there are a few things I want to upgrade:
+- Steamline the process of the client uploading/receiving floor maps.
+- See how to allow the client to set the value **k** for localizations.
+- I will provide screenshots on the Localization/Training Phase later this week.